-27. The country programme will be implemented, monitored and evaluated within the context of the UNDAF and UNFPA policies and procedures.
-A baseline study of the output indicators will be undertaken in early 2006.
-Key executing agencies will be the Ministries of Planning and International Cooperation; Public Health and Population; Education; Religious Endowment; and Human Rights, along with the women's national committee and civil society organizations, including faith-based organizations.
-The Government will provide inkind contributions, including staff salaries and the operating costs of clinics.
+- 27. The country will programme be implemented, monitored and evaluated within the context of the UNDAF and UNFPA policies and procedures.
+A baseline study of the output and outcome indicators will be undertaken in 2006.
+Key executing agencies will be the Ministries of Planning and International Cooperation; Public Health and Population; Education; Religious Endowment; Information, Youth and Sports; and Human Rights, along with the National Population Council, the Women's National Committee, universities and civil society organizations, including faithbased organizations.
+The Government will provide in-kind contributions, including staff salaries and the operating costs of clinics.
 UNFPA and the Government will mobilize additional resources from donors through a consolidated appeal process.
-UNFPA will cooperate with other United Nations partners in joint programming, including joint reviews, evaluations and monitoring.

-28. The UNFPA country office in Yemen consists of a representative, a deputy representative, two assistant representatives, a national programme officer, an operations manager and eight support staff.
+UNFPA will cooperate with other United Nations partners in joint programming, including joint reviews, evaluations and monitoring. - 28.
+The UNFPA country office in Yemen consists of a representative, a deputy representative, two assistant representatives, a national programme officer, an operations manager and eight support staff.
 Provisions will be made to recruit national project staff.
 The UNFPA Country Technical Services Team in Amman, Jordan, along with international and national consultants, will provide technical support.